-2.2.4 The EIT Innovation Hubs: Co-location Centres and RIS hubs
+2.2.8 The EIT Innovation Hubs: Co-location Centres and RIS hubs

 A KIC brings together organisations of different sectors, countries and disciplines.
-This is enabled physically through EIT co-location centres or Innovation Hubs which are the main instrument for managing activities and knowledge flow.
+This is enabled physically through EIT Innovation Hubs or co-location centres which are the main instrument for managing activities and knowledge flow.

 A 'co-location centre' (CLC) is a physical hub, established in an open and transparent manner, that promotes links between and active collaboration among knowledge triangle actors.
-It acts as a focal point for knowledge exchange through which a KIC's partners are able to access facilities and the expertise needed to pursue their common objectives there.
+It acts as a focal point for knowledge exchange and KIC's partners are able to access facilities and the expertise needed to pursue their common objectives there.

-A KIC may set up five to ten CLCs with partners in close proximity, which is essential to facilitate interaction among members of the regional community.
+A KIC should set up five to eight CLCs with partners in close proximity.
+CLCs should remain open and integrated into local ecosystems.
 CLCs are the focal point for the KIC's activity within these areas of focus.
-These Innovation Hubs should bring together organisations from across the knowledge triangle to foster innovation and entrepreneurship.
+These Innovation Hubs should build on the existing labs, offices or campuses of some of the KIC's core partners.
+There they bring together people and teams from across the knowledge triangle to deliver on skills and entrepreneurial education, innovation and start-up creation and growth.
 When selecting the locations of the CLCs, KICs should also consider geographical diversity in order to be able to tap into the innovation potential throughout Europe.

-An 'EIT RIS hub' means a physical hub, established by a KIC and forming part of its structure, in a Member State or in a Horizon Europe associated country targeted by the EIT Regional Innovation Scheme (RIS) that serves as focal point for the KIC's activities and for the mobilisation and involvement of local knowledge triangle actors in the activities of the KIC.
+An 'EIT RIS hub' means a physical hub, established by a KIC and forming part of its structure, in a Member State or in a Horizon Europe associated country targeted by the Regional Innovation Scheme (RIS) that serves as focal point for the KIC's activities and for the mobilisation and involvement of local knowledge triangle actors in the activities of the KIC.

-RIS Hubs are a central element of the EIT RIS' 'place-based' innovation approach and a crucial tool in supporting the objective of attracting and facilitating the integration of potential new partners in the KIC, address the local ecosystem needs in EIT RIS countries and regions7, as well as, to bridge the innovation gap within Europe.
+RIS Hubs are a central element of the EIT RIS' 'place-based' innovation approach and a crucial tool in supporting the objective of attracting and facilitating the integration of potential new partners in the KIC, address the local ecosystem needs in EIT RIS countries and regions, as well as, to bridge the innovation gap within Europe.
 RIS Hubs can have a single country-focus, a regional-focus or a multi-country focus.
-EIT RIS Hubs could pave the way to the establishment of a CLC in the targeted region.
+RIS Hubs could pave the way to the establishment of a CLC in the targeted region.

 As part of the KIC's strategy, which fundamentally includes synergies with other initiatives, the innovation capacity and potential impact of all Innovation Hubs together must be greater than their individual strengths.
-They should give the KIC critical mass on a European scale, forming a continentspanning network that enables partners to tap into the best talents, ideas and resources.
+They should give the KIC critical mass on a European scale, forming a continent-spanning network that enables partners to tap into the best talent, ideas and resources.
 A KIC should choose a hub model best suited to its strategy.
 The management structure of a hub should also conform to principles of good governance, in particular reflecting the diversity in the composition of the partners (ensuring a proper balance within the knowledge triangle), ensuring openness to new partners, an open and high-quality decision-making process, and separating the supervisory function from the operations.